Skip to Content

 The town is quite touristy and glitzy, but there are also plenty of uncrowded trails to hike, quiet rivers to paddle, and big waves to catch.
 Seaside is a paradise for those who know what to look for, and it’s one of the few Oregon coast towns that lets you have it all.

+• Kayak the Necanicum River.
 The Necanicum River flows through Seaside directly into the ocean, offering some great kayaking and paddle boarding opportunities.
 There are multiple places in town to rent kayaks or paddleboards, and it’s one of the best adventures within city limits.

-Seaside kayak at Necanicum River
+Seaside kayak on the Necanicum River with hills in the back.

 Kayak the Necanicum River in Seaside, Oregon